wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.18  -- More automatic removal of some resources when they go out of
+         scope: nameless Image, TTF (named ones are cached, and may be duplicate references to the same TiVo-side resource -- should probably rework this), Text and Stream resources.
+(Other resources are still cached.)
+As part of these changes, app.resources has been removed.

+         "Test" app: Add KEY_OPT_A, B, C, and D button names; for key codes that aren't in the list of names, print the number.

+         Stupid bug: extra colon in Content-Length header.
+Revealed by the new HD UI on the TiVo Premiere.

+         Use the mimetypes module instead of hardwiring quite so many MIME types in start.py.

+         Various minor fixes for Zeroconf (mainly cosmetic).

+         Icons resaved as RGB for the sake of the new UI on the Premiere, which can't handle indexed or greyscale PNGs.

 0.17  -- Set up a 64K output buffer before initializing.
 This will cut
          down on the number of packets sent, as well as forestalling any